-I was working on the asset management side in a risk management role at Stamos Capital Partners in New York City, trading derivatives on the portfolio, and wanted to enhance my hard skills.
-My supervisor had researched financial engineering programs and felt MSCF was the best –the most practical and well rounded.
+I was working in a risk management role at an asset management firm and wanted to strengthen my technical skills.
+My supervisor had researched financial engineering programs and concluded that MSCF was the best –the most practical and well rounded.
 I trusted his judgment and enrolled.

 Which MSCF courses have been the most helpful throughout your career?

 While the techniques used in the programming courses are still ones I use today, the value of the MSCF curriculum has been in the questions it tackles.
 Discussions on risk management and portfolio construction are ongoing in the investment community, and understanding how to evaluate the strengths and weaknesses of different approaches has been key for my role.

 What do you enjoy most about your career?